better-internet/radworks-docs/docs/understanding-radicle/glossary.md

 project, all maintaining their own trees.
 At creation, the creator of the [project][pr] is the sole maintainer.

-All (or a quorum of) maintainer signatures are required to write to the canonical upstream branch of a [project][pr].
+canonical upstream branch of a [project][pr].

 ## main